AppLayerLabs/applayer-gitbook/bdk-implementation/database.md

 | ------------------------- | ------------------- |
 | Prefix + Contract Address | Contract Class Name |

-### events
+### events (DEPRECATED)

-Used to store events emitted from contracts.
+Previously used to store events emitted from contracts.
+Replaced by the SQLite abstraction.
+DO NOT USE.

 | Key                                                                                                              | Value                                  |
 | ---------------------------------------------------------------------------------------------------------------- | -------------------------------------- |